aj910/javascripting/README.md

 # javascripting

-This folder contains small javascripting codes for practice purposes.
+This folder contains small JavaScript codes for practice purposes.